dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 A lot of scientific work has been published regarding ART Indexes, most notably on [synchronization](https://db.in.tum.de/~leis/papers/artsync.pdf), [cache-efficiency](https://dbis.uibk.ac.at/sites/default/files/2018-06/hot-height-optimized.pdf), and [evaluation](https://bigdata.uni-saarland.de/publications/ARCD15.pdf).
 However, up to this point, no public work exists on serializing and buffer managing an ART Tree.
 [Some say](https://twitter.com/muehlbau/status/1548024479971807233) that Hyper, the database in Tableau, persists ART indexes, but again, there is no public information on how that is done.

 This blog post will describe how DataMiner stores and loads ART indexes.
 In particular, how the index is lazily loaded (i.e., an ART node is only loaded into memory when necessary).
 In the [ART Index Section](#art-index), we go through what an ART Index is, how it works, and some examples.
-In the [ART in DataMiner Section](#art-in-duckdb), we explain why we decided to use an ART index in DataMiner where it is used and discuss the problems of not persisting ART indexes.
-In the [ART Storage Section](#art-storage), we explain how we serialize and buffer manage ART Indexes in DuckDB.
-In the [Benchmarks Section](#benchmarks), we compare DataMiner v0.4.0 (before ART Storage) with the bleeding edge version of DuckDB.
+In the [ART in DataMiner Section](#art-in-DataMiner), we explain why we decided to use an ART index in DataMiner where it is used and discuss the problems of not persisting ART indexes.
+In the [ART Storage Section](#art-storage), we explain how we serialize and buffer manage ART Indexes in DataMiner.
+In the [Benchmarks Section](#benchmarks), we compare DataMiner v0.4.0 (before ART Storage) with the bleeding edge version of DataMiner.
 We demonstrate the difference in the loading costs of PKs and FKs in both versions and the differences between lazily loading an ART index and accessing a fully loaded ART Index.
 Finally, in the [Road Map section](#road-map), we discuss the drawbacks of our current implementations and the plans on the list of ART index goodies for the future.

 ### ART Index